 Greater Sacramento/Central Valley

 David Stuart has an extensive career of working within museums and other cultural institutions which have included Archaeologist/Park Planner for the National Park Service, Director of Sacramento Science Center and Sacramento History Museum, and V.P. of Operations of the Foundation for California Community Colleges, the non-profit auxiliary for California’s community college system.
 He majored in Anthropology at the California State University, Fresno and in graduate school at the University of Colorado.
-In December 2006, Dave was excited to return to his home county roots to lead the San Joaquin County Historical Society and Museum.
+In December 2006, Dave was excited to return to his home county roots to lead the San Joaquin County Historical Society and Museum, from which he has since retired.

 Heather Farquhar

-Heather Farquhar is currently the Director at the Shasta Historical Society in Redding, CA. Prior to accepting the position in Redding, Heather was the Deputy Director at the Los Altos History Museum and Collections and Historic Properties Manager for the Hayward Area Historical Society.
+Heather Farquhar is currently the Executive Director of the Yamhill County Historical Society & Museums in McMinnville, OR.
+Prior to accepting the position in Oregon, Heather was the Director at the Shasta Historical Society in Redding, CA, the Deputy Director at the Los Altos History Museum, and Collections and Historic Properties Manager for the Hayward Area Historical Society.
 She has extensive experience in collections management, historic property management and restoration projects.
 Heather has an under graduate degree in History from California State University, Hayward and a graduate degree in Museum Studies from John F. Kennedy University in CA.

 Kathy Wright